 - Use notes: These dormers are installed for light and visual appeal, and most are quite small.

 - Cost notes: Less material is used in the construction of recessed dormers than in other types.

 - Recessed roof dormer cost: $70-$100 per square foot or $1,680 to $2,400

 - Average cost and size: $2,200 for dormer 4’ wide x 6’ deep

 This dormer type can take any of the shapes above.
-It gets its name because the dormer doesn’t penetrate the roof.
-Their sole advantage is adding visual appeal to the home’s exterior.
+It gets its name because the dormer doesn’t penetrate the roof deck or sheathing into the living space of the house, meaning the dormer is not accessible or functional.
+The sole advantage or benefit is adding visual appeal to the home’s exterior.

-- Use notes: While installed for visual appeal, they tend to be on the small side too.
+- Use notes: While installed for visual appeal, false dormers tend to be on the small side relative to functional ones.